mendix/docs/content/refguide/published-rest-operation.md

 {{% /alert %}}

-In this list you can add, update or delete the [parameters of the operation](published-rest-operation-parameter).
+In this list, you can add, update or delete the [parameters of the operation](published-rest-operation-parameter).

 <a name="import-mapping"></a>
 ### 2.6.1 Import Mapping